 The Trustees will monitor the performance of the Fiduciary Manager against the agreed performance objectives.
-The Trustees will regularly review the activities of the Fiduciary Manager to ensure they continue to perform in a competent manner and have the appropriate knowledge and experience to manage the assets of the Scheme.
+The Trustees will regularly review the activities of the Fiduciary Manager to ensure it continues to perform in a competent manner and has the appropriate knowledge and experience to manage the assets of the Scheme.